NLnetLabs/nameshed/README.md

 ## HSM Support

-Signing keys can either be file based BIND format key files or signing keys stored in a KMIP compatible HSM, or PKCS#11 compatible HSM (via [`nameshed-hsm-relay`](https://github.com/NLnetLabs/nameshed-hsm-relay)).
+Signing keys can either be BIND format key files or signing keys stored in a KMIP compatible HSM, or PKCS#11 compatible HSM (via [`nameshed-hsm-relay`](https://github.com/NLnetLabs/nameshed-hsm-relay)).

 KMIP support is currently limited to that needed to communicate with